Fuechs/Fux/CONTRIBUTING.md

 #### Using Namespaces

 All includes from the standard library are in `src/fux.hpp`.
-In this file is also `using namespace std;`.
-If you need to use `std::move` or similiar functions though, please use it with the prefix to make the call qualified.

 #### Using Licensed Code